freakmaxi/kertish-dos/hook-providers/README.md

 var _ hooks.Action = &MyHookProvider{}
 ```

-- You can check the [hooks.ActionInfo](https://github.com/freakmaxi/kertish-dfs/blob/master/basics/hooks/action_info.go)
+- You can check the [hooks.ActionInfo](https://github.com/freakmaxi/kertish-dos/blob/master/basics/hooks/action_info.go)
   to see what kind of input you will have as a parameter in Execute function.

 ### What are the important points?

 - The execution of the `Execute` function is happening synchronously.
 Which means
   if the execution of your plugin takes time, this will decrease the performance of
-  Kertish-dfs.
+  Kertish-dos.
-- If your `Execute` function panics, this will cause a crash in Kertish-dfs.
+- If your `Execute` function panics, this will cause a crash in Kertish-dos.
 The unexpected
-  crash in Kertish-dfs, can cause inconsistency in the dfs and may cause losing data.
+  crash in Kertish-dos, can cause inconsistency in the dos and may cause losing data.
 - The returning error is just logging purposes.
 If you have an error, and you return it,
   this will be logged but execution will not be retried.
 - There is no chronological guarantee of the `Execute` function call.
-- You can register exactly the same hook definition to different folders but every dfs operation
+- You can register exactly the same hook definition to different folders but every dos operation
   creates a new hook provider instance for the execution.
 So, these operations will reach your
   different hook provider instances.
 Each hook provider instance execution will be done once.
 - If you have a long-running process and may consider making it asynchronously using some go routines but
-  Kertish-dfs does not give any guarantee to wait the execution complete.
+  Kertish-dos does not give any guarantee to wait the execution complete.
 So, your hook provider
   should be quick to finish and should not contain that much complex logic.